aws-samples/aws-greengrass-mini-fulfillment/docs/TROUBLE.md

     raise EnvironmentError("connection to GG Core MQTT failed.")
 EnvironmentError: connection to GG Core MQTT failed.
 ```
-...please ensure you have executed `greengrassd start`.
+...please ensure you have executed `sudo /greengrass/greengrassd start`.

 #### Has everything stopped?
 To ensure nothing is running you can execute the following and expect